Coiney/Plastic/README.md

 The Plastic framework contains the following UI components.

-(It doesn't do any actual payment processing.)

 ### CYCardBrandListView

-`CYCardBrandListView` shows a list of accepted card brands, any combination of Visa, MasterCard, JCB, American Express, Diners Club, and Discover logos.
+`CYCardBrandListView` shows a list of card brands, useful for indicating which brands are accepted.
+It can display any combination of Visa, MasterCard, JCB, American Express, Diners Club, and Discover logos.

 ### CYCardEntryView

 `CYCardEntryView` facilitates entering a credit card number, expiration, and card verification code.

 The card number is Luhn-checked, and the expiration is checked against the current date.
-Text is shown in red if either checks fail.
+If either check fails, text is shown in red to indicate the error.

-The CVC field accepts four digits for American Express, and three otherwise.
+The CVC field accepts four digits for American Express, and three for other brands.

-Once the user has finished entering their information, the embedding app is notified by a `CYCardEntryViewDelegate` method, at which point the information can be sent over to a payment processor.
+Once the user has entered their card number, expiration, and CVC, the embedding app is notified by a `CYCardEntryViewDelegate` method, at which point the credit card information can be obtained from the `CYCardEntryView` and sent over to a payment processor.

 ### CYKeypad

-`CYKeypad` is a numeric keypad widget that can be used with `CYCardEntryView` or for any other application that requires numerical input.
+`CYKeypad` is a numeric keypad widget that can be used with `CYCardEntryView`.

 ## Usage

 See the sample app in `Plastic.xcodeproj` for an example of how to add Plastic to your project.
-It demonstrates the functionality of all three widgets.
+The sample app demonstrates the functionality of all three widgets.

 ## Requirements